 Due to its low capture cross section for thermal neutrons, Niobium has application in the nuclear industry.
-Niobium can be electrically heated and anodized to a wide variety of colors that makes it very attractive in the jewelry industry.
-Niobium is added to iron or nickel to produce alloys found in the aerospace, medical and electronics industries.
+Niobium can be electrically heated and anodized to a wide variety of colors and may be used as a hypoallergenic alternative to Nickel making it a very attractive material for use in the jewelry industry.
+Niobium is added to Iron or Nickel to produce alloys found in the aerospace, medical and electronics industries.

 Niobium was called Columbium (symbol Cb) in the United States for approximately one hundred years, although in Europe it was referenced as Niobium.
 In 1949, the International Union of Pure and Applied Chemistry officially adopted Niobium as the element’s name worldwide.
 Today, one can still find metallurgists and metal societies that still refer to Niobium as Columbium.

 When compared with other refractory metals, Niobium possesses the:

 - Lowest Melting Point

 - Lowest Thermal Conductivity